LugoBlogger/TE-201-428-artificial-intelligence/readme.md

 # TE 201 428 - Artificial Intelligence

-This repository is for partial notes during the course "Artificial Intelligence" in the Department of Electrical Engineering at Institut Teknologi Kalimantan.
+This repository is for partial notes during the course "Artificial Intelligence" in the Study Program of Electrical Engineering at Institut Teknologi Kalimantan.
 This course basically is not a real "artificial intelligence", but it is more specific to computational intelligence to solve some specific problems which are heavily dependent to the book (Engelbrecht, 2017).